VirtoCommerce/vc-docs/platform/developer-guide/docs/Updating-Virto-Commerce-Based-Project/edge-releases.md

     `vc-build update`

-The latest edge release has been updated.
+The edge release has been updated.